BrunoTeixeira1996/dotfiles/README.md

 - I tend to use
     - Debian with xfce for my laptop
-    - PopOS for my work laptop
+    - PopOS with xfce for my work laptop
     - Ubuntu server for vms
     - Windows for my desktop and gaming